 The right sealant is essential in achieving a good air & water seal with ThermalBuck.
 We recommend installing ThermalBuck with sealants specifically designed for window flashing and fenestration materials.
 They’re durable, flexible, UV resistant, and adhere without priming.

 You’ll use three 3/8″ beads on every piece of ThermalBuck, on the mitered ends, and around the perimeter where it meets the sheathing.
 Also, on the nail flange of the window.
 In the interior, sealant is needed at the transition of ThermalBuck to the window, and where it meets the framing.

-To estimate how much sealant you’ll need to install ThermalBuck (including the window), we recommend planning 1.75 oz of sealant per linear foot of ThermalBuck.
+To estimate how much sealant you’ll need to install ThermalBuck (including the window and interior seal), we recommend approximately 1 oz of sealant per linear foot of ThermalBuck.

 DAP Dynaflex 800* Premium Modified Polymer Sealant

 This is a residential grade sealant.
 Packaged in traditional sealant tubes, it requires a standard sealant gun for use.
 For more information, please visit dapspecline.com.

 - Adheres to most common building materials

 - Extremely flexible

 - DAP Dynaflex 800 can be purchased directly from BRINC Building Products.
 Inc